barrawi/devops-automation-toolkit/README.md

 ## Core projects

 ### Automated Server Bootstrap (Ansible)
-A multi role project that transforms a fresh CentOS 9 installation into a hardened, production ready node.
+A multi role project that transforms a fresh RHEL installation into a hardened, production-ready node and serves as the deployment backbone for the containerized webapp.
 - **Zero-Trust Networking**: Integrated Tailscale (WireGuard) to establish secure, encrypted management tunnels.
+All CI/CD traffic flows through the Tailscale mesh — VMs are completely dark on the public LAN.
-- **Security Hardening**: Automated OpenSSH configuration (disabling root login, enforcing key-based auth) and firewalld orchestration.
+- **Security Hardening**: Automated OpenSSH configuration (disabling root login, enforcing key-based auth) and firewalld zone-based segmentation.
+- **Dynamic Inventory**: Custom Python script queries the Tailscale API at runtime to discover prod VMs by tag — no static IP files to maintain.
+IP changes are handled automatically.
+- **Automated Deployment Key Management**: Ansible generates an ed25519 SSH key pair locally, distributes the public key to all prod VMs, and stores the private key for use by GitHub Actions — zero manual key management.
+- **Continuous Deployment**: GitHub Actions SSHes into all 3 prod VMs via Tailscale on every successful push to `main`, pulls the latest image from Docker Hub, and restarts the stack with podman-compose.
 - **Web Orchestration**: Dynamic deployment of Nginx using Jinja2 templates and Ansible Facts.

 <img width="1275" height="55" alt="image" src="https://github.com/user-attachments/assets/f2ba7d06-18f1-43dd-ac68-8ce3a118f196" />

 ---

 ### Containerized Web App with CI/CD Pipeline
-A Flask web application containerized with Docker and deployed through a fully automated CI/CD pipeline.
+A Flask web application containerized with Docker and deployed through a fully automated CI/CD pipeline to a 3 node production cluster.
 - **Containerization**: Multi stage Docker build using RHEL UBI9 minimal image to reduce attack surface and image size.
 App runs as a non privileged user.
-- **CI/CD Pipeline**: GitHub Actions workflow automatically runs tests and builds the Docker image on every push to `main` — broken code is caught before it can be deployed.
+- **CI/CD Pipeline**: GitHub Actions workflow automatically runs tests, builds and pushes the Docker image, and deploys to all 3 prod VMs on every push to `main` — broken code is caught before it can be deployed.
-- **Automated Image Publishing**: The GitHub Actions pipeline automatically pushes the production image to Docker Hub on every successful build credentials managed securely via GitHub Secrets, never stored in code.
+- **Automated Image Publishing**: Pipeline pushes the production image to Docker Hub on every successful build.
+Credentials managed securely via GitHub Secrets, never stored in code.
-- **Test-Driven**: pytest test suite with fakeredis for isolated, dependency-free testing.
+- **Test-Driven**: pytest test suite with fakeredis for isolated, dependency free testing.
 Redis connection is injected via Flask config to keep test code fully separate from production code.
 - **Redis Integration**: Redis health check exposed via `/json` endpoint.
 Graceful fallback handling ensures the app never crashes when Redis is unavailable.
 - **Security**: Secrets managed via `.env` file, excluded from version control.
-Non root container user enforced at the Docker level.
+Non-root container user enforced at the Docker level.

 <img width="963" height="160" alt="image" src="https://github.com/user-attachments/assets/59e15a94-a736-46d3-b75a-0edfe1c2aa30" />

 *Multi-stage build reduced the final image size by 82% — from 1.55GB(my-webapp:v1) down to 286MB(webapp:prod) — by separating the build environment from the runtime image and using RHEL UBI9 minimal as the production base.*